emagine-saas/hll-pyden/README.md

 * Removed broken logging (probably due to point 3; but undocumented and broken code is pointless and not valuable)
 * Fix module __ init __ and add lookup paths; so imports works; as normal code
 * This means there is no need to have a session cookie; so you can now run the tool from the CLI.
-* First author doesnt not believe in accessible repos; so my fixes remain here
+* First author doesnt believe in accessible repos, he says; so my fixes remain here (rather than merged into his repo)

 original text:
 ## Overview